There are many difficulties associated with the use of the thumb on the fingerboard (Thumbposition). Let’s look at them one by one:

 1: UNCOMFORTABLE, UNNATURAL, AWKWARD AND STRAINED POSTURES

 The first and most important problem is simply that it takes a lot of getting used to.
-Like a swimmer changing from freestyle (crawl) to butterfly stroke, or like a ballet dancer going up onto their points, as soon as we place the thumb ON the fingerboard, the hand’s whole posture changes radically and we enter a totally different mechanical world.
+Like a swimmer changing from freestyle (crawl) to the butterfly stroke, or like a ballet dancer going up onto their points, as soon as we place the thumb ON the fingerboard, the hand’s whole posture changes radically and we enter a totally different mechanical world.
 The hand in general, and especially the thumb, is just not used to this posture nor to these types of movements.
-With the thumb up on the fingerboard even the simplest finger configurations can feel strange at first.
+With the thumb up on the fingerboard, even the simplest finger configurations can feel strange at first.
 For example, the whole-tone interval between the second and third fingers is already somewhat uncomfortable, especially in the lower fingerboard regions: example

 But it gets worse: we are often obliged to use hand postures that don’t just feel unusual but really are strange, contorted and strained.
 The next step in the progression towards increasing contortion occurs when the second/third finger whole-tone is combined with a whole-tone interval between the first and second fingers (giving a major third interval between first and third fingers).
 Now our hand discomfort increases even more, especially for small hands and especially in the lower thumb positions:

 In the above example, our thumb was comfortably placed one tone behind the first finger.
-One of the most uncomfortable thumbposition postures occurs when take this same first/third finger major-third extension but now combine it with a semitone interval (crush) between our thumb and first finger: This contorted hand posture is not only extremely uncomfortable (for small hands) but also extremely common.
+One of the most uncomfortable thumbposition postures occurs when we take this same first/third finger major-third extension but now combine it with a semitone interval (crush) between our thumb and first finger: This contorted hand posture is not only extremely uncomfortable (for small hands) but also extremely common.
 Sometimes we can avoid this awkward position by refingering the passage (as in the second example).
 These alternative fingerings can be useful in fast passages (as above) but are especially important in expressive passages in order to allow the hand to do vibrato.
 But often we can’t avoid these postures and will just need to adapt our hand to them through diligent practice.
 A more detailed look at these types of problems can be found by clicking on the Extensions in Thumbposition link.
 For practice material for working on these uncomfortable finger configurations featuring major thirds between the first and third fingers, click on the following highlighted links.

 Firstfinger/Thirdfinger Major Third With Thumb One Tone Behind: REPERTOIRE EXCERPTS